ebruchez/ebruchez.github.io/pages/computer-collection.md

 <figure>
     <img src="/assets/pages/computer-vintage/nabu.webp"/>
     <figcaption>
-        1983 - <a href="https://en.wikipedia.org/wiki/NABU_Network">NABU Personal Computer</a>.
+        1983 - <a href="https://en.wikipedia.org/wiki/NABU_Network">Canadian NABU Personal Computer</a>.
 This machine was ahead of its time.
         It got into the spotlight in 2023 when a large lot of them was offered for sale on eBay.
 It turns out that I got one from this lot, but second hand.
 The machine is new in its box.
         A <a href="https://nabu.ca/">community</a> has developed online to revive the machine and its software.
         <br/>